ApolloAuto/apollo/modules/planning/README.md

 ## Driving Scenarios

-There are 3 main driving scenarios that we will focus on in Apollo 5.0, namely:
+There are 3 main driving scenarios that we will focus on, namely:

 ### Lane Follow - Default